 Step 2.
 Sign in with the Apple ID and password that you use with your Apple Music subscription.
 After you sign in, you can:

-Can You Download Songs Directly from Apple Music Web Player?
+Can You Enjoy Music Offline with the Apple Music Web Player?

 In fact, you can’t download music directly from the Apple Music web player if you don’t have the software version of Apple Music or iTunes downloaded on your computer.
 Even if you have all the software, you still need a subscription to download songs or albums from Apple Music.
 It’s worth noting that once your subscription expires, all the songs you have downloaded before will be unavailable to you.

 But MuConvert Apple Music Converter can bypass all download barriers, keeping all your Apple Music downloads forever even without a subscription.
 With a built-in Apple Music web player, it can help you download all Apple Music from the web player without the Apple Music app installed.